 Roulette odds of hitting the same number twice

 This calculation is relevant for British players opting to play La Partage and En Prison rule games.
-You will find out what the odds are that a zero will come up after a previous zero.
+You will discover the odds that a zero will come up after a previous zero.

-In other words, by asking what the odds are for hitting the same spot twice, we should think about the probability that zero comes up in the first round and in the second.
+In other words, by asking what the odds are for hitting the same spot twice, we should think about the probability that zero comes up in the first and second rounds.
 The ‘and’ part will become important.

 Exemplifying with the French Version